tygrysek90/OpenRCT2-Tiger-Plugin-Template/README.md

 7. There is no step 7
 8. In `./rollup.config.js`, change the members of `pluginOptions` (plugin name, author and version if you like to)

-It is possible to acomplish partialy step 2 (clone a repository you have created from this template) skip 3 and 4 and accomplish steps 5 and beyond in VS Code, for which purpose there are tasks configured.
+It is possible to accomplish partially step 2 (clone a repository you have created from this template) skip 3 and 4 and accomplish steps 5 and beyond in VS Code, for which purpose there are tasks configured.

 ---